avjewe/cdxdoc/Matcher.md

 An empty specification indicated a case sensitive regex over plain bytes.

 A matcher is commonly used as a single comma delimited parameter : `Matcher,Pattern` (e.g. [cat](cat.md)) or `Column,Matcher,Pattern` (e.g. [cgrep](cgrep.md)).
 In both cases it's fine for the Pattern to contain commas.
+Modifers and methods are not case sensitive.

  ## Modifiers :